siteleaf/siteleaf.com/_posts/2018-01-16-making-your-first-jekyll-theme-part-2.markdown

 remote_theme: daviddarnes/alembic
 ```

 So, how does this affect our theme development process?
 Well, you’ll need to consider if someone will be using your theme in this fashion if you upload it to [GitHub](https://github.com).
-You should also make sure the plugins in your theme are also whitelisted on GitHub Pages.
+You should also make sure the plugins in your theme are also [approved for GitHub Pages](https://learn.siteleaf.com/themes/jekyll-plugins/#github-pages-approved-plugins).
 Most importantly, you’ll need to factor in any changes that could break other peoples’ sites.

 The remote theme plugin can hook into repo releases as well as branches.
 Using releases is a great way to manage versions of your theme and it’s ideal to help people lock down the version of your theme that they want to use: